-6.1 Needle deflections or audible clicks of the survey meter, or both, occur due to naturally occurring omni-directional background radiation.
+- 6.1 Needle deflections or audible clicks of the survey meter, or both, occur due to naturally occurring omni-directional background radiation.
 This level of ambient background radiation should be periodically assessed.
-See Section 10.

-6.2 Possible sources of interference include pacemakers, X-ray-generating equipment, radium-based luminescent dials, polonium-based static eliminators, and smoke detectors containing a radioactive isotope-sensing mechanism.
-Such interferences can usually be traced to their source using the portable instrument specified in this practice.

-6.3 A large amount of potassium in the waste sample may produce a positive result due to the natural presence of the radioactive isotope, potassium-40.

-6.4 The sensitivity of this practice to beta and gamma radiation may be dependent on sample volume.
-A small sample volume with readings near background levels may give a false negative result.
+See Section 10. - 6.2 Possible sources of interference include pacemakers, X-ray generating equipment, radium-based luminescent dials, polonium-based static eliminators, and smoke detectors containing a radioactive isotope sensing mechanism.
+Such interferences can usually be traced to their source using the portable instrument specified in this test method. - 6.3 A large amount of potassium in the waste sample may produce a positive result due to the natural presence of the radioactive isotope, Potassium-40. - 6.4 The sensitivity of this test method to beta and gamma radiation may be dependent on sample volume.
+A small sample volume with readings near background levels may give a false negative result. - 6.5 Some radioactive isotopes, such as3H and14C, may not emit radiation of sufficient energy to be detected.
+If suspected to be present in the waste, another procedure should be used that is appropriate to their determination. - 6.6 Liquid samples, as well as moisture in solid samples, are good attenuators of radiation and will hinder detection of many radionuclides unless they emit high-energy gamma radiation.
+The possible inability to detect alpha particles and low-level

-1 This practice is under the jurisdiction of ASTM Committee D34 on Waste Management and is the direct responsibility of Subcommittee D34.01.05 on Screening Methods.

-Current edition approved Sept.
-1, 2018.
-Published September 2018.
+Current edition approved March 10, 2003.
+Published June 2003.
 Originally approved in 1996.
-Last previous edition approved in 2018 as D5928 - 18.
-DOI: 10.1520/D5928-18A.
+Last previous edition approved in 1996 as D5928-96.
+DOI: 10.1520/D5928-96R03.